 The Internet is an essential element in 21st century life for education, business and social interaction.
-The school has a duty to provide students with quality Internet access as part of their learning experience.
+The school has a duty to provide students with quality internet access as part of their learning experience.
 Internet use is a part of the statutory curriculum and a necessary tool for staff and pupils.
-Our E-safety Policy has been written by the school, building on best practice and government guidance.
+Our Online Safety Policy has been written by the school, building on best practice and government guidance.
 It has been agreed by staff and approved by governors.

-The E-safety Policy and its implementation will be reviewed annually.
+The Online Safety Policy and its implementation will be reviewed annually.

 Pupils will be taught how to use the internet

-- The school Internet access is provided by Surrey County through the EasyNet contract and includes filtering appropriate to the age of pupils.
+- The school internet access is provided by Surrey County Council through the EasyNet contract and includes filtering appropriate to the age of pupils.

 - Pupils will be shown how to publish and present information appropriately to a wider audience.

 Pupils will be taught how to evaluate internet content

 - The school will seek to ensure that the use of internet derived materials by staff and by pupils complies with copyright law.